ramanujbhattacharjee93/demo-project/README.md

 ```

 ---
-Feel free to open issues or pull requests for improvements or questions!
+This project uses [Material UI](https://mui.com/) for UI components.
+Feel free to extend it for your needs!